 Clinical Nurse Educator means a registered nurse with relevant post registration certificate qualifications or experience deemed appropriate by the employer, who is required to implement and evaluate educational programmes at the residential aged care facility.
 The Clinical Nurse Educator shall cater for the delivery of clinical nurse education at the residential aged care facility.
-The Clinical Nurse Educator may also be responsible for new employee orientation at the residential aged care facility.
-A nurse will achieve Clinical Nurse Educator status on a personal basis by being required by the residential aged care facility to provide the educational programmes detailed above.
+The Clinical Nurse Educator shall aged care facility.
+The Clinical Nurse Educator shall aged care facility.
+The Clinical Nurse Educator status on a personal basis by being required by the residential aged care facility to provide the educational programmes detailed above.
 Nothing in this clause shall affect the role carried out by the Clinical Nurse Specialist as a specialist resource and the Clinical Nurse Consultant in the primary role of clinical consulting, researching etc.